RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include the author(s) family name, year(s) of publication in brackets (include both the original year of publication, if applicable, as well as the year of publication from the source).
-Or, if referring to the author(s) family name in the body of the text, then just include the year(s) of publication in brackets immediately after the family name(s).
+When paraphrasing, include the author(s) family name, year(s) of publication in parentheses (include both the original year of publication, if applicable, as well as the year of publication from the source).
+Or, if referring to the author(s) family name in the body of the text, then just include the year(s) of publication in parentheses immediately after the family name(s).

 > The study of the first stage reveals . . .
 (Piaget, 1929/2007).